visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 """"""""

 The Conduit output types (see :ref:`Output Types` for more information) come packaged with metadata in addition to Blueprint-conforming mesh data.
-The ability to send this metadata alongside the output mesh (and other data) is one of the advantages of using Conduit to for outputs from the query.
+The ability to send this metadata alongside the output mesh (and other data) is one of the advantages of using Conduit for outputs from the query.
 We hope this metadata helps to make it clear exactly what the query is doing, what information it has available to it, and what the output might look like.

 Metadata is stored under the "state" Node in the resulting Conduit tree.
-See the example below, which is taken from the example in :ref:`Overview of Output`, but this time with only the metadata fully fleshed out:
+See the example below, which is taken from the example in :ref:`Overview of Output`, but this time with only the metadata fully realized:

 ::